CliMA/ClimaCoupler.jl/README.md

 julia --project=experiments/ClimaEarth experiments/ClimaEarth/run_amip.jl --config_file config/ci_configs/amip_default.jl --job_id amip_default
 ```

-Output from your run will be saved in the folder `experiments/ClimaEarth/output/amip/<job_id>/` for AMIP runs, or
+Output from your run will be saved in the folder `experiments/ClimaEarth/output/<job_id>/`.
-`experiments/ClimaEarth/output/slabplanet/<job_id>/` for slabplanet runs.
 If no configuration file is specified, the default
-`interactive_debug.yml` will be used, and output will be saved in `experiments/ClimaEarth/output/slabplanet/interactive_debug/`.
+`interactive_debug.yml` will be used, and output will be saved in `experiments/ClimaEarth/output/interactive_debug/`.

 The output will take up approximately 1GB of space, and the simulation will take around 10 minutes to run on a single CPU, or less time on multiple CPUs or GPU.